SERG-Delft/serg-www/content/authors/arie-van-deursen/_index.md

 # Is this the primary user of the site?
 superuser: false

+role: Group Leader, Head of Department of Software Technology

 # Organizations/Affiliations
 organizations:
   - name: Delft University of Technology